Modern Wallpaper in South Africa

 You are assured of excellent quality and the latest in design trends at an affordable price!
 The drawbacks of imported wallpaper is that sometimes we cannot get the same batch number as you previously ordered.
 Sometimes we are also out of stock or product is stuck in customs – but we try our best to keep our website up to date.
 The other consideration is that overseas manufacturers have stricter guarantees on their products than we do on our locally manufactured wall art.
 Please read our guarantee page and follow the instructions/responsibility that is enclosed in your package.

-Our Sticky Vinyl Wallpaper is Designed and Produced in South Africa
+Our Tailor-Made Wallpaper is Designed and Produced in South Africa

-All our Sticky Back Vinyl Wallpapers (including Matt Vinyl Wallpaper and Peel and Stick Wallpaper and Murals) are designed and produced in South Africa!
+All our Sticky Back Vinyl Wallpapers are designed and produced in South Africa!
 We love adding South African quirks to the designs and the production of the wallpapers (and all our wall decals as well) involves an intensive manual labour component, which supports South Africans.

-There are a few reasons why it costs so much more than our rolls of wallpaper:
+There are a few reasons why it costs so much more than our imported rolls of wallpaper:

 Firstly, our rolls of wallpaper are imported and they are printed in batches of thousands, sometimes even hundreds of thousands at a time.
-They are mass produced and even with the import duties, the cost per unit is low due to economies of scale.
-We literally print our wallpaper on order so we are basically offering a custom print wallpaper.
-Vinyl also works best when fresh compared to paper backed wallpaper, which can be stored for long periods of time.
+They are mass produced and even with the transport and import duties, the cost per unit is still low due to economies of scale.

-Then, the actual material of our vinyl wallpaper is different to the rolls of wallpaper we sell.
-Vinyl is plastic based compared to paper or coated paper wallpapers so it is much stronger and easier to work with.
+Lastly, we supply the Tailor-Made Wallpaper in panels that are the exact size of your ceiling – rather than in a roll that you have to cut and pattern match.
+Also, the actual material of our matt-laminated wallpaper is plastic based so it is much stronger and easier to work with than any other wallpaper.
 No more TLC and worrying about tearing, you just follow the easy instructions and plak!

 Wallpaper Advice and FAQ’s from Graham & Brown